-Each of our kidneys perform 3 basic functions, Eliminate via the passing of urine the waste materials of metabolism or functioning of the body.
+The kidneys perform 3 basic functions, Eliminate via the passing of urine the waste materials of metabolism or functioning of the body.
 In other words, eliminate toxic substances such as urea and creatinine that the body no longer needs.

-Regulate the balance between sodium and water in the body and control the attentiveness of many other debris such as potassium, calcium mineral, phosphorus and magnesium among others; make the a stream of pee more concentrated (has more color because it has less water) or more diluted (less color, because it has more water).
+Regulate the balance between sodium and water in the body and control the focus of many other debris such as potassium, calcium mineral, phosphorus and magnesium among others; make the a stream of pee more concentrated (has more color because it has less water) or more diluted (less color, because it has more water).
 The kidneys also remove the acidic that are formed from the decomposition of the nutrients in this way control the acidity of the body.

 Signs Of Kidney Failure High Blood Pressure

 CDC further indicates that over 400,000 patients are on dialysis or have received kidney transplants.
 This is a number that is expected to rise in the next decade as lifestyle and diet of today’s John Doe is too much of what the body can effectively handle.

 Every year, millions of people battle kidney disease.
 There are many different types of this disease, but the most common, which is increasing every year at a rate of six to eight percent, is chronic kidney disease.

 There are many foods that can contribute to increased potassium in the body.
 These may include oranges, nuts, potatoes and other potassium rich foods, like some prunes even.
 Reduction in the amount of phosphorus rich foods you eat, as this can destroy your bones.
 There are many foods that contain phosphorus, and decreasing the amount of phosphorus intake can help people with chronic kidney disease help protect their bones.